JulianBierbaum/license-plate-system/docs/reference/api.md

 ## Data Collection Service

-The **Data Collection Service** is responsible for receiving vehicle detection data.
+The **Data Collection Service** is responsible for receiving vehicle detection data and saving it in the database.

 #### `POST /api/vehicle_detected`